zlsa/zlsadesign.com/content/article/reports-from-the-orion-arm/the-long-stay.md

 "Yes," she replied, her voice quiet and tinny in my helmet.

-I nodded my head resolutely and began to descend the ladder, my suitcase bumping into my legs.
+I nodded my head resolutely and began to descend the ladder, my suitcase bumping into my legs as I descended.